MustafaErvaErgul/PD2-Better-SSF/README.md

 * Add "data" folder to your PD2 directory.
 * Add -direct -txt to your PlugY.ini params.
 It should looke something like "-3dfx -direct -txt"

+* "Save" files in this repository are just level 1 characters that have all quests & waypoints unlocked.
+You can use the Save files if you want an "Adventure Mode" like experience from Diablo 3.

 # Changelog

 ## General